EMDK/docs/edge/source/guide/setupAndroidStudio.md

 1. Go to [http://developer.android.com/sdk/index.html](http://developer.android.com/sdk/index.html)
 2. Download `Android Studio 1.x`

-> NOTE: Android Studio should be installed on your computer before running the EMDK for Andriod installer.
+>NOTE: Android Studio should be installed on your computer before running the EMDK for Andriod installer.

 ### Installing EMDK for Android

+>NOTE: Before installing EMDK For Android Update 1, you must first install the full version, EMDK for Android v3.1 [EMDK-A-030109.exe].
+To Obtain v3.1, go to http://support.symbol.com, and search for `EMDK for Android` using Search Support.
+Download Version 3.1.
+Then follow the steps below:

+###Install version 3.1

+`If you already have v3.1 installed, skip to Install version 3.1 Update 1 below.`

 1. Run the EMDK 3.1 Installer as Administrator, Then Click Next.